 Kong’s Thai Massage School

 I liked the Thai Yoga Massage school in Bangkok.
 The trainings were given in small groups.
-On the moments I was in class, most of the students were Thai people, or of Thai origin.
+In my group most of the students were Thai people, or of Thai origin.
 So the training was given in both English and Thai.
 The lead teacher, Mr Kong, speaks English well (especially considering the general level of English I encountered in Thailand).

 The first days, I really had to adjust to Mr Kong’s Thai accent and the vocabulary he used.
 Sometimes, I didn’t understand him immediately.
 Fortunately he showed what he meant by doing it, he also used anatomy pictures as an example, and from his explanations, doings and expressions his teachings became clear to me.